 The Accessibility and Mobility component is designed to measure improvements in land use accessibility and mobility for users of the transportation system resulting from the project.
 Accessibility and mobility points are awarded based on estimated reductions in congestion resulting from the project.

 Data required for the analysis: existing AADT, existing capacity, future AADT, and future capacity.
-The model calculates existing and future V/C ratios using the AADT and calculates existing and future V/C ratios using the AAD1 and capacity data.
+The model calculates existing and future V/C ratios using the AADT and capacity data.
 The model then calculates the percent change in V/C ratio.
 Points are awarded based on the Accessibility and Mobility Scoring Criteria.
 See Table 9.6.